-citizens, however, may-rightly-believe that democracy's status in the Union is not fully satisfactory; moreover, considering the institutional alterations, the TeCE is unlikely significantly to improve this democratic deficit.
-Thus, discord would have been likely between the dTeCE's most prominent declaration and the everyday experience of Union citizens.
-This would not have helped to foster identity, but rather alienation and cynicism.
+To suggest democracy as the Union's primary value is risky.
+Certainly, most Union citizens value democracy highly, yet the introductory use seemingly intimates that the Union-at least as the Draft Treaty would have it-exists for the purpose of realizing democratic ideals.
+Many citizens, however, may-rightly-believe that democracy's status in the Union is not fully satisfactory; moreover, considering the institutional alterations, the DCT is unlikely significantly to improve this democratic deficit.
+Thus, discord is likely between the DCT's most prominent declaration and the everyday experience of Union citizens.
+This will not help to foster identity; on the contrary, some might see the inconsistency as a deceptive maneuver, which fosters not identification but alienation and cynicism.

-Even the understanding of democracy, as becomes apparent from the translations, seemed more likely to promote alienation rather than identification.
+Even the apparent understanding of democracy seems to promote alienation rather than identification.
 The German translation delivers an understanding of democracy, with which Wilhelm II or Benito Mussolini would find little fault.
 Here, democracy means the orientation of policies towards the majority-which (over)extends democracy to include paternalistic, technocratic, or even authoritarian forms of government, so long as the eventual output was for the public good.
-In the French text, in contrast, democracy is formulated as majority rule, which immediately effected concern among the smaller states.
-Confirming their concern, German Foreign Minister Joseph Fischer, shortly following the finalization of the document, urged his Finnish counterpart not to raise any objections to the text of the dTeCE.
-By deleting the quote, the IGC has avoided substantial pitfalls.
+50 In the French text, in contrast, democracy is formulated as majority rule, which immediately effected concern among the smaller states.
+51 Confirming their concern, German Foreign Minister Joseph Fischer, shortly following the finalization of the document, urged his Finnish counterpart not to raise any objections to the text of the DCT.

-The TeCE contains a hypertrophy of values: "respect for human dignity, liberty, democracy, equality, the rule of law and respect for human rights" as well as "pluralism, non-discrimination, tolerance, justice, solidarity and equality between women and men" in Art.
+Further, the DCT contains a hypertrophy of values: "equality of persons, freedom, respect for reason" in the preamble, and "respect for human dignity, liberty, democracy, equality, the rule of law and respect for human rights" as well as "pluralism, tolerance, justice, solidarity and non-discrimination" in Art.
 I-2.
-The dTeCE even added "equality of persons, freedom, respect for reason" in the preamble's first recital, though it has been replaced with a more concentrated formula.
-Nevertheless, the declaration of values seems rather diffuse and powerless.
+Similar to the statements on a European "Whence," the declaration of values seems diffuse and powerless.
 No manifesto, for which Europe stands, is discernible.
-"The spirit, the will, and the quill" to formulate a well-suited and persuasive statement were failing.
+Here, again, "the spirit, the will, and the quill" to formulate a well-suited and persuasive statement were failing.
 Equally weak is the Union motto: "United in diversity" (Art.
-I-6a, Subpara.
-3 TeCE; Art.
 IV-1, Subpara.
-3 dTeCE) hardly affords any further ground for common identification, especially since it describes the Union as an end in itself, instead of connecting with the ethical convictions of Union citizens.
+3) hardly affords any further ground for common identification, especially since it describes the Union as an end in itself, instead of connecting with the ethical convictions of Union citizens.
 In the entire document, there is no formulation that might become a convincing maxim to adorn building entrances or frontispieces in books and passports.